The DGO, the Diploma in Gynaecology and Obsterics, was a two year program at CMCH with no holds barred.

 Alice George , Muneema and I were in the same batch.
 I was going back to study after seven years.
 To say that it was a challenge, would be putting it extremely mildly.
 The Ladies Internes Quarters, the LIQ, had several alumni who like me, had come back to do their postgraduate studies.
 Most of us were married and had come for our postgraduate training after the kids had grown up a little.

 All of us had only one agenda, to finish the course as soon as possible and go home to our families.
 Nothing else mattered.
-We suffered the long hours that made no distinction between day or night and the indignity of being yelled at in public in middle age.
+We suffered the long hours that made no distinction between day or night and the indignity of being yelled at in public in middle age and the humiliation of being wrung out like a wet towel on rounds.
 Obs/Gyn is a hands on speciality and we learned, as we worked.
-The more we handled, the more we learned.
+The more we handled cases, the more we learned.
 After those two years of rigorous training, excellent training on reflection, we were so tough, we could have handled and survived anything, anywhere.

 The friendships we made in those two years were endearing and especially supportive.
 We would come back at the end of a long day with our tales of woe ,to gather in Gracy’s room, the largest room on the floor and throw ourselves with total abandon on her double bed.
 Exhausted beyond words , most of us would be fighting hot tears of anger as we repeated every humiliating anecdote to a sympathetic audience making soothing noises.

 Guess what happened…..You could be sure that at least one person in the group would have been mauled every single day.
-To cheer the group the humorous anecdotes would be recounted too , punctuated with appropriate audiovisuals, as some of us could mimic perfectly.
+To cheer the group, the humorous anecdotes would be recounted too , punctuated with appropriate audiovisuals, as some of us could mimic perfectly to a tee.

 Sometimes the male Obs/Gyn bosses would crack really brilliant vulgar jokes that were hilariously funny and we would stare ahead with poker straight faces suppressing every giggle that threatened to escape.
 If any one of us even smiled, we would be roasted alive when we got back to the LIQ.